seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 # Foreword {#sec:foreword}

-Welcome to FeenoX’ tutorial number one!
+Welcome to **FeenoX’ tutorial number one**.
+Good for you!
 This first case...

- 1. serves as a step-by-step tutorial to use FeenoX for the first time.
+ 1. serves as a step-by-step tutorial to use [FeenoX](https://www.seamplex.com/feenox/) for the first time.
- 2. shows that FeenoX does what a finite-element(ish) tool is supposed to do, and
+ 2. shows that [FeenoX](https://www.seamplex.com/feenox/) does what a finite-element(ish) tool is supposed to do, and
- 3. (last but not least) illustrates FeenoX’ design basis and the philosophy behind its implementation (spoiler alert, it's the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), discussed in @sec:unix) and encourages the reader to consider and evaluate the differences (both advantages and disadvantages) between the approach proposed in this tutorial with traditional both free and non-free finite-element programs,.
+ 3. (last but not least) illustrates [FeenoX](https://www.seamplex.com/feenox/)’ design basis and the philosophy behind its implementation (spoiler alert, it's the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), discussed in @sec:unix) and encourages the reader to consider and evaluate the differences (both advantages and disadvantages) between the approach proposed in this tutorial with traditional both free and non-free finite-element programs,.

 > _Heads up_: this tutorial, being the first is also detailed and long.
 Those impatient readers might want to check directly some of the [annotated examples](https://seamplex.com/feenox/examples/) in [FeenoX webpage](https://seamplex.com/feenox/).

+## Summary

  * Here is a 1-min video of what we are going to go through during the tutorial:

    :::: {.not-in-format .latex}